taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 - Training running time: ~4 and 12 hours (depending on the GPU and number of iterations)
 - Evaluation running time: <30 minutes

-**OR** in case you want to avoid any costs or waiting times, you can use our fine-tuned LLM available on Hugging Face, which is already set as the default value in future steps: [pauliusztin/Meta-Llama-3.1-8B-Instruct-Second-Brain-Summarization](https://huggingface.co/pauliusztin/Meta-Llama-3.1-8B-Instruct-Second-Brain-Summarization).
+**OR** in case you want to avoid any costs or waiting times, you can deploy our fine-tuned LLM available on Hugging Face: [pauliusztin/Meta-Llama-3.1-8B-Instruct-Second-Brain-Summarization](https://huggingface.co/pauliusztin/Meta-Llama-3.1-8B-Instruct-Second-Brain-Summarization).

 ### Deploying the Summarization LLM (Optional)